LauraRodd/QA_automation_ingredients/README.md

 ## ⚙️ How It Works

-1. The script reads the ingredient reference file stored in SharePoint
+1. The script reads the ingredient reference file stored in Google Drive
 2. It scans the live or staging website content
 3. Discrepancies are reported in a visual panel for quick review and correction